Old Mill

 Clients

-The comprehensive range of services provided by Old Mill means that many clients are able to use us as a “one stop shop” for their accountancy, audit, outsourcing, pensions, tax and wealth management advice.
-Given this, we are committed to continually looking for new ways to improve service levels, be it through investing in technology, recruitment of new specialist advisers or the acquisition of businesses that can provide complimentary services to those we already offer – as in the case of Brook Financial Management Ltd, which we acquired towards the end of the 2022 financial period.
+Given the importance our clients attach to the services we provide, we are committed to continually looking for new ways to improve service levels, be it through investing in technology, recruitment of new specialist advisers or the acquisition of businesses that can provide complementary services to those we already offer – as in the case of Quro Financial Solutions Ltd, which we acquired towards the end of the financial year.

 Employees

 The expertise, commitment, loyalty and dedication of our people are the single most important driver of our long term, sustainable success.
 Accordingly, we are firmly committed to ensuring equal opportunities and equal access to career development for everyone who works for Old Mill.
-We are proud that life in Old Mill is heavily influenced by our core values of Open-minded, Passionate and Lovely to work with, and we believe strongly in having open engagement with all employees across the Group.
+We are proud that life in Old Mill is heavily influenced by our core values which are: Open-minded, Passionate and Lovely to work with.

 Shareholders